 Many additional studies have found that children and adults with autism spectrum disorders (ASD) respond well to music when little else is able to get their attention, which makes music a potential therapeutic tool.
 It can improve behavior, communication and reduce anxiety.
 Individuals with ASD show more emotional expression and social engagement during music therapy sessions than in play sessions without music.
 The malleability of music makes it a medium that can be adapted to meet the needs of each individual.
 No particular music ability is required and there is not one particular style of music that is more therapeutic than all the rest.
 All styles of music can be useful in effecting change in the child’s life.

-Music therapy sessions can be one on one or in a group.
 Children typically attend once a week, for about 30, 45 or 60 minutes.
 The duration of the therapy depends on children’s needs.

 1. Assessment: The therapist assesses a child to find out the child’s needs.
 Because music therapy is often used along with other autism spectrum disorder (ASD) therapies, the therapist might also consult the child’s doctor or other therapists.